 Vice-Director General, Swiss Federal Office of Public Health, Ambassador for Global Health

 Tania Dussey-Cavassini combines experience in global health, management consulting, executive education, diplomacy and law enforcement.
-Since August 2013, she serves as Swiss Ambassador for Global Health and Vice-Director General of the Swiss Federal Office of Public Health, in charge of International Affairs.
+Until July 2017, she was Ambassador for Global Health and Vice-Director General of the Swiss Federal Office of Public Health, in charge of International Affairs.